antonmry/galiglobal/src/jbake/content/blog/2020/20200813-Gentle-and-practical-introduction-to-Apache-Avro-Part-1.md

 architectures based in [Apache Kafka] but it isn't the only possible use.

-If you have more interest in [Apache Avro], take a look to the [Apache Avro Wikipedia Page].
+If you have more interest in [Apache Avro], take a look to the [Apache Avro Wikipedia page].

 ## Avro with the Schema Registry and Kafka

 [Apache Avro] plays well with [Apache Kafka] because it provides good performance and an easy way to govern schemas.
 There is an important thing to
-note: because [Apache Avro] is a binary format, consumers need to know how is the schema of the information stored in that message to deserialize the message.
+note: because [Apache Avro] is a binary format, consumers need to know how is the schema of the information stored in that message to deserialize it.

 The most common way to do this is using the [Schema Registry], aka SR. We are going to speak about the Confluent implementation but it isn't the only one and